 These responsibilities come with risks:

-- You are personally liable for all the fund's decisions — even if you get help from a professional, or if another member made the decision.
+- You are personally liable for all the fund's decisions — even if you get help from a professional (such as a financial adviser, accountant or legal professional), or if another member made the decision.

 - Your investments may not bring the returns you expect.

 - You are responsible for managing the fund even if your circumstances change — for example, if you lose your job.

 - There may be a negative impact on your SMSF if there is a relationship breakdown between members, or if a member dies or becomes ill.

 - You could lose insurance if you're moving from an industry or retail super fund to an SMSF.
 See consolidating super funds.

 The ATO has more information on the key responsibilities for SMSF trustees.

 The Australian Taxation Office (ATO) explains your responsibilities.